Boilertalk/Keystore.swift/README.md

 # :alembic: Keystore

 Keystore.swift makes it easy to extract private keys from Ethereum keystore files and generate keystore files from existing private keys.
+This library belongs to our Swift Crypto suite.
+For a pure Swift Ethereum Web3 library check out [Web3.swift](https://github.com/Boilertalk/Web3.swift)!

 ## Example